Vineet829/e-commerce-platform/README.md

 # Sneaker E-commerce Platform

 Welcome to the Sneaker E-commerce Platform!
-This project is a fully functional e-commerce web application built with React, Redux, and Tailwind CSS.

 ## Features